-All 10 Christopher Nolan Movies, Ranked
+All 12 Christopher Nolan Movies, Ranked

+The long-awaited (and much-speculated-about) release of Oppenheimer is upon us, and the film seems like a major turning point for Christopher Nolan.
+Of course, given the ambitious and obsessive nature with which he tackles all his projects, every Nolan film feels in its moment like the biggest one of his career.
+So where does Oppenheimer actually fit in the director’s filmography?

 Hold up!
-Before you go any further, know this: Christopher Nolan is an exceptional filmmaker who has made many great movies, despite the fact that he only has ten features to his name.
+Before you go any further, know this: Christopher Nolan is an exceptional filmmaker who has made many great movies.
 As a result, any ranking of his films is bound to wind up with at least a couple of amazing titles near the bottom; that’s the kind of problem most directors wish they could have.
-As Nolan prepares to unleash his huge World War II thriller Dunkirk across our screens, it’s time to take a look back over his career and figure out which of the director’s films were the masterpieces, and which ones were merely near-masterpieces.
+So let’s take a look back over his career and figure out which of the director’s films were the masterpieces, and which ones were merely near-masterpieces.
 Yes, this is something of a dangerous endeavor, given the fervency with which Nolan’s work is debated — by both his obsessive fans and his quite vocal detractors.
 Anyway, here they are.

 Nolan’s ultra-low-budget 1998 directorial debut was cobbled together while he was working full-time, using available light and cheap film stock.
 It does feel very much like a student effort: ambitious, awkward, bursting with ideas but often downright amateurish.
 Still, you can see the talent, and there are lots of fascinating elements here that would reemerge later: a nonlinear narrative, manipulative characters, a twist ending, the human psyche represented in material form.
 And the irony at the movie’s center — about a man who robs people to make them better appreciate their lives — is pure Nolan.
 (Also, the lead thief’s name is Cobb, the same as the head thief in Inception).
 Anybody interested in the director’s films should check this one out.
 But its technical limitations, combined with Nolan’s own inexperience, make it one of his weaker works.